harsharora21/Autofarm/README.md

 This is my attempt at solving food security problem.
+It is mostly a rough sketch.
 This was pitched at Octopus tank @ the portal.

-#Turning food security into an energy problem
+# Turning food security into an energy problem

 This is proposal to solve food security problem by turning it into just an electricty problem.
 The idea is that we automate vertical farming.
 The automation must be scalable verticaly rather than horizontaly.
 Think small desktop sized container, containg led lights, pumps for water, robot arm, pot with some soil and some sensors for monitoring.
 These would be veritically stackable easily and would be essentily plug and play (think automatic washing machine).
 Now we have a machine which takes input some electricity, water, fertilizer, soil and seed and produces food.
 Out of this we neglect the cost of water, soil and fertilizer, since they pale in comparison to the electricity costs.
 Note that these may or may not be able to compete with crops grown using free sunlight, as the cost depends on the location.
 However, we have turned the food security problem into an electricty and having one of these machines problem.